 Notwithstanding the special treatment usually given to SMEs in the context of the public financing programs or initiatives which have been examined in other sections of this chapter, the following is a list, to be taken as an example, of some lines specifically targeted at entities of this type when they engage, in particular, in innovative activities.

 Among others, we refer to the financing which is offered by the National Innovation Enterprise (Empresa Nacional de Innovación or ENISA) to small and medium-sized companies through various lines targeted at fostering their formation, their growth or their consolidation.

 As an example, we indicate below the main characteristics of some of these lines, although both the availability of funds and the conditions applicable for 2020 will ultimately depend on the budgetary framework finally approved for this year.

-- ENISA Young entrepreneurs: Aimed at stimulating the formation of enterprises backed by young entrepreneurs (not older than 40 years of age), which are provided with the necessary financial resources for SMEs and Startups, so that they are able to make the investments required for the business project during its initial phase, no guarantees require.
+- ENISA Young entrepreneurs: Aimed at stimulating the formation of enterprises backed by young entrepreneurs (not older than 40 years of age), which are provided with the necessary financial resources during the initial phases linked to the formation of SMEs and Startups, so that they are able to make the investments required for the business project at such time, no guarantees require.

-Eligible investments are those required for the start-up of the business project during its initial phase and, specifically, the acquisition of both the fixed and the current assets required for the pursuit of the activity.
+Eligible investments are those required for the start-up of the business project during its initial phase and, in particular, the acquisition of both the fixed and the current assets required for the pursuit of the activity.

 Aid will take the form of a participating loan of not less than €25,000 and not more than €75,000, with an applicable interest rate equal to Euribor plus 3.25% in the first tranche and, in the second tranche, variable interest of between 3.0% and 6.0%, depending on the financial return of the enterprise, in line with the transaction’s rating.
 Interest and principal will be repaid monthly..